error434/wirehack/README.md

 ## FAQ:

-## I have a problem with connecting to the Database (no longer expected to occur since ive fixed in the next relase])
+## I have a problem with connecting to the Database (no longer expected to occur since I've fixed in the next release)

 # Solution:
 There seem to be few issues with Database connectivity.
 The solution is to create a new user on the database and use that user for launching the tool.
 Follow the following steps.